When’s the last time you reconsidered how you wipe after peeing?

 No wonder the approaches we ladies use to clean ourselves after going to the bathroom are all over the place.
 It’s not our fault for being poorly trained.
 But that doesn’t mean it’s not our responsibility to fix it.

 It’s time to clean up this mess and come up with a better answer to how to wipe after peeing.

 We Can Do It (Better Than Men)

 If Chris and I were to publish a post questioning men’s bathroom behavior, most guys would read the headline, scroll straight to the bottom of the post, and unload derogatory and insulting comments.
-Just take a look at our men should pee sitting down (at home) post for proof.
+Just take a look at our post on why men should pee sitting down (at home) for proof.

 Luckily, women are generally more clean, conscientious, and open-minded than men on these matters.